Domestic Dreamboat

 Instructions

-• Add sugar and water to small saucepan and bring to a simmer over medium high heat.
-When sugar is dissolved, add strawberries and rosemary and return to simmer.
+1. Add 1 cup granulated sugar and 1 cup water to a small saucepan and bring to a simmer over medium-high heat.
+When sugar is dissolved, add 2 cups sliced strawberries and 1 sprig fresh rosemary and return to simmer.
 Reduce heat to medium, and continue to simmer until strawberries have softened and begun to lose their color, about 10 minutes.

 Nutrition